-This blog is part of our Research Smarter series, dedicated to helping you get familiar with your research field.
+This blog about how to find top journals is part of our Research Smarter series.
 Download our cheat sheet, which brings together top tips for finding relevant journals, papers, and authors in your field, sign up for our webinar on the same topic or read the related blog posts for each, here.

 Finding relevant journals can be a challenging task for researchers both new and experienced.
-The myriad tools and technologies can be difficult to navigate, and many databases vary in the reliability, relevancy and organization of their data.
-Beyond that, the rise of open access, preprint repositories and transparent peer review (to name a few) have had a transformative impact on academic journals in recent years, and it is reshaping the way journals are shared, used and valued by scholars across all disciplines.
+The myriad tools and technologies can be difficult to navigate.
+This is frustrating when many databases vary in the reliability, relevancy and organization of their data.
+Beyond that, the rise of open access, preprint repositories and transparent peer review (to name a few) have had a transformative impact on academic journals in recent years.
+It has reshaped the way journals are shared, used and valued by scholars across all disciplines.

 “Journal Citation Reports is the most powerful product for journal intelligence.”